MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 ### Block validator

 When the block validator is validating a block, it will check if the stop slot configuration is set.
-If so, and the current global slot is less than the configured stop slot the block validator will validate the block as usual.
-If the current global slot is equal or greater than the configured stop slot, the block validator will reject blocks that define a staged ledger diff different than the empty one.
+If so, and the global slot at which the block was produces is less than the configured stop slot, the block validator will validate the block as usual.
+If the global slot of the block is equal or greater than the configured stop slot, the block validator will reject blocks that define a staged ledger diff different than the empty one.

 ## Test plan and functional requirements